 The Central Massachusetts Mosquito Control Project (CMMCP) is a regional effort whose goal is to reduce mosquito exposure to the public, and the potential for disease transmission by mosquitoes, by utilizing proven, sound mosquito control techniques.

-CMMCP personnel will be in the community to investigate resident's complaints about mosquitoes on September 5th, 11th and 12th.
+CMMCP personnel will be in the community to investigate resident's complaints about mosquitoes in the Fall and Spring of each year.

 Additional mosquito awareness information can be found here.